About

 Formally established in 2009, Biojemmss is a Christian charity based in Uganda that works with vulnerable children and young people.
 As well as offering residential care for the most at-risk, we aim to prevent abuse, educate parents and members of the community, and help young people transition into adulthood.

-Back in 2007, Biojemmss provided crisis care for 18 vulnerable children and young people who were experiencing abuse at the hands of their ‘rescuers’.
+Back in 2007, Biojemmss was formed to provide crisis care for 18 vulnerable children and young people who were experiencing significant abuse in an unregulated residential facility.
 These children were moved to a new home in Rukungiri where they would be safe, nurtured and developed into healthy adults.

 The organisation was officially established in 2009 when it was registered as a foreign NGO in Uganda.
 It partnered with Elim International Missions the same year which established its UK presence.
-In 2018, Biojemmss became an independent UK registered charity.
+In 2018, Biojemmss became an independent UK registered charity under registered charity number 1177603.

 Our name